Clone the repo

 Stack Variables

 Next, let's learn how to create variables on the stack.
 Stack variables are able to have their values modified, as well as their addresses stored as references.
-Stack variables live for the duration of the procedure they were declared for; That means one the procedure ends, any references to its stack variables will be invalid!
+Stack variables live for the duration of the procedure they were declared for; That means once the procedure ends, any references to its stack variables will be invalid!
 Steplo does not currently perform checks for if references are valid for you, so this is something you'll need to keep in mind while programming.

 Let's start by declaring a variable on our main procedure:

-main |hello: val| {
+main {

 }